RipleTV/MetaSite/README.md

 # MetaSite
-Simple site which just show your address
+Simple site which show your address using WalletConnect